 Unfortunately, many of the other risk factors that asthmatics have for shingles are not controllable.
-The last factor that is with in our control is preventing the overuse of oral corticosteroids which puts individuals at higher risk of infections in general because of immune impairment.
+The last factor that is within our control is preventing the overuse of oral corticosteroids which puts individuals at higher risk of infections in general because of immune impairment.
 Using the appropriate maintenance medication or inhaled steroids to maintain proper lung function prevents flare ups can help asthmatics avoid over using oral corticosteroids.

 When to talk to your doctor

 If you have asthma and had chicken pox as a child you should discuss the viability of getting vaccinated with the shingles vaccine with your physician.
 Children with asthma should be vaccinated with the chicken pox vaccine as indicated by their immunization schedule.
 You can check with your child’s pediatrician to insure that all of their immunizations and boosters are up to date.

-Talk with your physician immediately if you exhibit any symptoms of shingles such as pain, burning, tingling (generally on one side of the body) followed by a painful rash.
+Talk with your physician immediately if you exhibit any symptoms of shingles such as pain, burning, tingling (generally on one side of the body) followed by a painful blistering rash.
 Your physician may want to prescribe an antiviral medication, numbing cream or pain medication to treat the shingles and deal with the pain it causes.
 Shingles can last anywhere from 2-6 weeks, though in some cases the rash can last longer or the rash can resolve but pain along affected nerve endings can persist.

 6 Tips for Asthmatics to Manage Spring Allergies